glondu/belenios/tests/legacy/README.md

 Trustee-related `.jsons` files have one line per trustee, in the same order.
 Data were collected in situ, using the [TamperData][1] Firefox extension.

+The `sandbox.ml` file contains some tests and illustrates the compatibility layer with the reference implementation.

 [1]: http://tamperdata.mozdev.org/